vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.1/readme.md

 - /etc/pam.d/passwd

-*3) Determine the users registered in the system, as well as what commands they execute.
+3) *Determine the users registered in the system, as well as what commands they execute.
 What additional information can be gleaned from the command execution?*

 By running the ***w*** command there was determined who wass logged into the system and what commands they run:
 ```